-The Korean Honor Scholarship (KHS) Committee extends an invitation to Korean and Korean-Canadian undergraduate and graduate students to compete for the 2021 Korean Honor Scholarship.
+The Korean Honor Scholarship (KHS) Committee extends an invitation to Korean and Korean-Canadian undergraduate and graduate students to compete for the 2022 Korean Honor Scholarship.
 This Scholarship was first established in 1981 with a gift of US $1 million dollars donated by the government of the Republic of Korea to commemorate the 100th anniversary of the opening of diplomatic relations between Korea and Canada.
 Over the next several years, an additional US$1.75 million was added to the fund by the Korean Government and now the fund totals $2.90 million.
-This scholarship is awarded to outstanding students of Korean heritage to encourage high achievement of academic performance and the development of leadership qualities for their future professional careers.
-The Korean Honor Scholarship Committee has awarded 3,222 scholarships to outstanding Korean, Korean-American and Korean-Canadian students over the past 38 years.
+This scholarship is awarded to outstanding students of Korean heritage to encourage high achievement in academic performance and the development of leadership qualities for their future professional careers.
+The Korean Honor Scholarship Committee has awarded 3,296 scholarships to outstanding Korean, Korean-American, and Korean-Canadian students over the past 40 years.
 To be eligible for consideration, applicants must be attending college or university in the United States and must have an overall grade point average of 3.0 or higher.
-In addition to academic achievement, the Scholarship Committee also considers an essay, a letter of recommendation, awards, honors, performances and extracurricular activities when making selections.
-4 scholarships will be awarded in Canada this year.
+In addition to academic achievement, the Scholarship Committee also considers an essay, a letter of recommendation, awards, honors, performances, and extracurricular activities when making selections.
+3 scholarships will be awarded in Canada this year.

-(1) At the time of application, an applicant must be a full time 4-year college or graduate student who has achieved a grade point average of 3.0 or higher at least for the previous academic year (Fall, 2020 ~ Spring*, 2021)
+(1) At the time of application, an applicant must be a full-time 4-year college or graduate student who has achieved a grade point average of 3.0 or higher at least for the previous academic year (Fall, 2021 ~ Spring*, 2022)

 ※ The GPA should be on a 4.0 basis (Pass or Fail is not acceptable).

 (2) Any students whose parents are Korean (either one or both) or any legally adopted Korean-Canadian students are welcome to apply.
-(3) Scholarship will be awarded once in undergraduate and graduate level respectively.
-(Past beneficiary in graduate level must not apply for this scholarship)
+(3) Scholarship will be awarded once at undergraduate and graduate levels respectively.
+(Past beneficiaries at the graduate level must not apply for this scholarship)

 5. Required Documents